 If you’re choosing a particular location for your engagement session do a little bit of research to make sure they don’t have any other events going on that day.
 Some locations require a permit, so check for any fees or restrictions.
 If your first date was at your favorite coffee shop, call them up and ASK if you can shoot there, don’t just show up.
 They may require a fee, or certain documentation from your photographer in order to grant permission.
 If you decide on a special location (maybe it’s a favorite restaurant) be sure that you get the proper permissions in advance.
 Getting kicked out or ticketed is NOT something you want to deal with during your engagement session.

 If you put these tips to use, you’ll be setting yourself up for a great engagement session!
 Did you find any of these tips useful?
 Share your thoughts in the comments below!

 Feeling overwhelmed by the planning?
 My complete wedding planning checklist is a lifesaver and it’s FREE!
-Click here to download the checklist and I’ll even send you some bonus wedding tips!
+Enter your info in the box below this post to get your free download and the tips!

 Interested in having planning an engagement session with me?
 Contact me for more information.